X-ray of ENT organs in Russia. What does a nasal x-ray show? X-ray of the paranasal sinuses where

 • the lower part of the temporal bones with a cellular structure (mastoid process).

-According to the norm, in the absence of pathologies, the outline of the bones should be even, the pneumatization (airiness) of the sinuses is not disturbed, that is, there are no neoplasms or liquid, foreign objects
+According to the norm, in the absence of pathologies, the outline of the bones should be smooth, the pneumatization (airiness) of the sinuses should not be impaired, that is, there should be no neoplasms or fluid or foreign objects

-One of the main diseases of the nasal cavities - sinusitis (inflammation of the mucous membranes), has several different forms.
-X-ray of the paranasal sinuses allows you to identify sinusitis.
-Sinus hyperplasia or hyperplastic sinusitis is characterized by increased growth of mucosal cells.
-In the picture, this area will have a thickening.
-Catarrhal, edematous-catarrhal or exudative (with accumulation of fluid) form of sinusitis is displayed on the radiograph as a sharp darkening of the inflamed sinus.
+One of the main diseases of the nasal cavities is sinusitis (inflammation of the mucous membranes), has several various forms.
+X-ray paranasal sinuses nose allows you to identify sinusitis.
+Sinus hyperplasia or hyperplastic sinusitis is characterized by increased growth mucosal cells.
+This area will appear thicker in the image.
+Catarrhal, edematous-catarrhal or exudative (with accumulation of fluid) form of sinusitis is displayed on an x-ray as a sharp darkening of the inflamed sinus.
 Allergic sinusitis is manifested by severe swelling.

-X-ray of the paranasal sinuses differentiates the disease at the location:
+X-ray of the paranasal sinuses differentiates the disease by location:

 • inflammation of the frontal sinus - frontal sinusitis;